Debt Consolidation for Teachers

 A longer repayment period

-Debt consolidation loans for teachers can typically be repaid within 12 months to 72 months.
-Depending on your personal finances and your income-driven repayment, you can negotiate a repayment period that best suits your needs.
+Debt consolidation loans for teachers can typically be repaid within 12 months to 60 months.
+Depending on your personal finances, you can negotiate a repayment period that best suits your needs.

 Shorter times mean you end up paying fewer interest charges.
 If you want to get rid of your debt sooner, you can choose a shorter repayment period.